• Home

 Rondalyn Whitney, PhD, OTR/L, FAOTA

-Rondalyn Whitney, PhD, OTR/L, FAOTA, is an associate professor and director of faculty scholarship and development at West Virginia University.
+Rondalyn Whitney, PhD, OTR/L, FAOTA, is a highly regarded scholar in the field of autism and related disorders, with 20+ years’ experience.
 Her scholarship focuses on maternal stress and mother-child interactions when raising a child with a mental, behavioral, or developmental disorder.
 Focusing on the co-regulation of the child, the story of adverse childhood experience, and family quality of life and occupational deprivation is a unique perspective in her work.

 Sharon A. Gutman, PhD, OTR, FAOTA